-Although none of these are necessary to walk the Appalachian Trail, they make it a lot more pleasurable and take up less room than bringing every item for each purpose.
+Although none of these are necessary to walk the Appalachian Trail, they make it much more pleasurable and take up less room than bringing every item for each purpose.

-Whether you are a fan of things like the Apple watch or more technical watches like those from Garmin watches have always been a popular device just now they have become an electronics device as well.
+Whether you are a fan of things like the Apple Watch or more technical watches like those from Garmin watches have always been popular devices just now they have become electronic devices as well.

-Many provide tracking with GPS to help track the exact path taken, the elevation gains and losses over the trek, and other useful information that some people love to have about their hikes.
+Many provide tracking with GPS to help track the exact path taken, the elevation gains and losses over the trek, and other helpful information that some people love to have about their hikes.

 This is a tremendous safety device and whether you choose to rock the crowd favorite InReach Mini, BivyStick, Zoleo, or a host of other manufacturers it makes sense to carry a locator to help in the case of an emergency.

-In addition, most of these devices allow for friends and family to see your current location along with allowing you to text family or fellow hikers even when you have no cell signal to let them know you are safe and sound and to better relay information.
+In addition, most of these devices allow friends and family to see your current location along with allowing you to text family or fellow hikers even when you have no cell signal to let them know you are safe and sound and to relay information better.

-Yes, there are many headlamps that run on batteries alone that take away some of this need for “charging” but these come with limitations as to batteries and needing to now carry more weight in batteries themselves.
+Yes, many headlamps run on batteries alone taking away some of this need for “charging” but these come with limitations as to batteries and needing to now carry more weight in batteries themselves.

 Camera (GoPro, Osmo, or Similar)

-In addition, these cameras are very easy to charge the same as a phone and other devices.
+In addition, these cameras are straightforward to charge, the same as a phone and other devices.

 Methods to Reduce Phone Power Consumption